Policy Regarding Use Of Rooms

 - Groups must bring their own set-ups (e.g., plates, silverware, cups, napkins, coffee, and condiments).

-- The kitchen adjacent to the GBC Community Room is equipped with counters, sink, electrical outlets, refrigerator, oven, microwave, and a coffee maker.
+- The kitchen adjacent to the GBC Community Room in Greenfield is equipped with counters, sink, electrical outlets, refrigerator, oven, microwave, and a coffee maker.
 The kitchen is not designed to accommodate preparing and serving full meals, so the use of a caterer is recommended.

 - The kitchen must be cleaned and left in the same condition as found.

 Loss or Damage.

 The Library assumes no responsibility for loss or damage arising from the use of the meeting rooms.

 This policy is subject to revision at the discretion of the Hancock County Public Library.